Vaishnavirajulu21/NLP/README.md

 ---

-"**✅ Use Cases**":
+# ✅ Use Cases
-  - "🧹 Text cleaning and preprocessing practice in NLP"
+  - 🧹 Text cleaning and preprocessing practice in NLP
-  - "📊 Frequency distribution analysis"
+  - 📊 Frequency distribution analysis
-  - "🌐 Web scraping + NLP mini-project"
+  - 🌐 Web scraping + NLP mini-project
-  - "👩‍💻 Beginner-friendly project to learn NLTK + BeautifulSoup"
+  - 👩‍💻 Beginner-friendly project to learn NLTK + BeautifulSoup
 ---

-"**📌 Future Improvements**":
+ # 📌 Future Improvements
-  - "🌥️ Add Word Cloud visualization"
+  - 🌥️ Add Word Cloud visualization
-  - "🌍 Extend analysis to other Wikipedia pages"
+  - 🌍 Extend analysis to other Wikipedia pages
-  - "😊 Perform Sentiment Analysis"
+  - 😊 Perform Sentiment Analysis
-  - "💾 Store results in a Database"
+  - 💾 Store results in a Database

 ---

-"**👩‍💻 Author**":
+# 👩‍💻 Author
  - name: "Vaishnavi"
  - role: "Biomedical Engineer turned Data Enthusiast"
- - skills: " Python | 🧠 NLP | 📊 Data Analytics"
+ - skills: Python | 🧠 NLP | 📊 Data Analytics
- - note: "⭐ If you like this project, don’t forget to star the repo!"
+ - note: ⭐ If you like this project, don’t forget to star the repo!